Eddie Rosario Player Props: Braves vs. Cubs

-The Atlanta Braves and Eddie Rosario (.367 slugging percentage over his past 10 games, including one homer), battle starting pitcher Kyle Hendricks and the Chicago Cubs at Wrigley Field, Friday at 2:20 PM ET.
+The Atlanta Braves and Eddie Rosario (.333 slugging percentage over his past 10 games, including one homer), battle starter Javier Assad and the Chicago Cubs at Wrigley Field, Saturday at 2:20 PM ET.

 Eddie Rosario Game Info & Props vs. the Cubs